Nancy Bohl-Penrod Ph.D.

 Jay is the treasurer and director of the Glendale City Employees’ Federal Credit Union, Vice-President of the Glendale Managers’ Association, Chair of the City of Huntington Beach Community Services Commission, and president of his local homeowners association.

-Commander Everd “Doug” McCain is a native of Chico, California.
-He received a Bachelor of Science degree in Biology from San Diego State University in 1985.
-In May 1987 he received his commission from Aviation Officer Candidate School, Pensacola, Florida.
-His first fleet tour was with the Sea Snakes of HSL-33, where he deployed in support of Operations Desert Shield/Desert Storm.
-He then served as a flight instructor in HT-8.
-Following HT-8, he served aboard the USS Kitty Hawk as the Assistant Air Operations Officer.
+Doug McCain retired from the United States Navy as a Commander after serving for twenty-six years.
+He currently serves as a Vice-President of PMW Associates, specializing in teambuilding, leadership development, and crisis and stress management.
+Doug received a Bachelor of Science degree in Biology from San Diego State University in 1985.
+He later received his commission from Aviation Officer Candidate School, Pensacola, Florida.
+His first fleet tour was with the Sea Snakes of HSL-33, deployed to support Operations Desert Shield/Desert Storm.
+He then served as a flight instructor in HT-8, after which he served aboard the USS Kitty Hawk as the Assistant Air Operations Officer.
 He was then selected for FTS transition while flying with HSL-84 as a Selected Reservist.

-While in HSL-84, he served at the Administrative Officer and the Operations Officer.
-After HSL-84 was decommissioned, he transitioned airframes and squadrons to fly the SH-3 with HC-85, serving at the Administrative Officer and the Maintenance Officer.
-His staff assignments include the Reserve Programs Director at NOSC North Island, and the Manpower Officer at CNRSW RCC.
+While in HSL-84, he served as the Administrative and Operations Officer and subsequently transitioned airframes and squadrons to fly the SH-3 with HC-85, performing as the Administrative Officer.
+His staff assignments include the Reserve Programs Director at NOSC North Island and the Manpower Officer at CNRSW RCC.
 During his tour at CNRSW RCC, he volunteered for a year-long IA tour, serving in Baghdad, Iraq.
-There he was assigned to the Assessments division of Strategy, Plans, and Assessments Directorate at MNF-I, where his main priority was to write the “9010” report to Congress on “Measuring the Stability and Security in Iraq”.
+He was assigned to the Assessments division of the Strategy, Plans, and Assessments Directorate at MNF-I. His main priority was writing the “9010” report to Congress on “Measuring the Stability and Security in Iraq.”

-Commander McCain’s personal awards include the Bronze Star, Navy and Marine Corps Commendation Medal (4 awards), and Navy Achievement Medal (4 awards).
+Mr. McCain’s awards include the Bronze Star, Navy and Marine Corps Commendation Medal (4 awards), and Navy Achievement Medal (4 awards).
 He also has been awarded various unit and campaign awards.
-Commander McCain is married to Jennifer McCain, and they have 6 children ranging in age from 7 to 22.
-They are very active with outdoor activities and their church.
+Mr. McCain is a Peace Officer Standards, and Training (POST) Certified Instructor and trains safety and civilian managers throughout the State.
+He is co-author, along with Dr. Paul M. Whisenand, of the book Supervising Police Personnel.

 Jennifer K. McCain, J.D.